awslabs/aws-sdk-rust/README.md

 * Public slack channel
 * Github discussions

-## Feedback and contributing
+## Providing Feedback

-Navigate to

-Because the code on this repo has been code generated, **please do not submit code changing PRs to this repo**.
-If you would like to make a code contribution to the SDK, please submit a PR to the code gen machinery on the [Smithy-Rust code generator repo](https://github.com/awslabs/smithy-rs).
+We are using GitHub Issues to track

+## Contributing

+If you are interested in contributing to the new AWS SDK for Rust, please take a look at [CONTRIBUTING](CONTRIBUTING.MD)

 ## Design Docs

+If you're interested, we encourage you to take a look at the design documentation on the [Smithy-Rust code generator repo](https://github.com/awslabs/smithy-rs).
+You can find docs [here](https://github.com/awslabs/smithy-rs/tree/main/rust-runtime) and [here](https://github.com/awslabs/smithy-rs/tree/main/aws/rust-runtime)

 ## AWS Services Supported

+This alpha SDK currently does not provide support for every AWS service.
+You can see all the services currently by the SDK on [AWS_SERVICES_SUPPORTED](AWS_SERVICES_SUPPORTED.MD)

 ## Additional Resources